GSA/digitalgov.gov/content/posts/2014-05-01-operation-predator-app-from-ice-developed-to-help-rescue-children-capture-sexual-predators.md

 ---
+url: /2014/05/01/operation-predator-app-from-ice-developed-to-help-rescue-children-capture-sexual-predators/
 date: 2014-05-01 1:31:01 -0400
-title: '&amp;#8216;Operation Predator&rsquo; App from ICE Developed to Help Rescue Children, Capture Sexual Predators'
+title: '&#8216;Operation Predator’ App from ICE Developed to Help Rescue Children, Capture Sexual Predators'
-summary: 'It&amp;#8217;s disturbing to think about, but essential for all of us to know about\: The sexual abuse and exploitation of children.
+summary: 'It&amp;#8217;s disturbing to think about, but essential for all of us to know about: The sexual abuse and exploitation of children.
 When it comes to rescuing those children and investigating, locating and arresting suspected child predators, &amp;#8220;it&amp;#8217;s a race against the clock,&amp;#8221; says U.S. Immigration and Customs Enforcement&amp;#8217;s (ICE) Acting Director John Sandweg.
 Luckily there&amp;#8217;s'
-authors: [admin]
 categories:
   - Mobile
 tag: